wilshum/Multiplayer-Online-Game/README.md

 This game used express as the web application framework, mongoDB as the database and also used socket.IO for real-time interactions between server and cilents.
 The application is deployed in Heroku using mongoDB database hosted on mLab, a cloud database service.

-The game requires the user to sign up with credentials which will be stored in the database for later use.
-You can earn points by throwing energy balls against other players.
+The game requires the user to sign up with credentials which will be stored in the database.
+You can earn points by throwing energy balls against other players and try to earn the highest points!

-### Required tools:
+### Tools used:

--git

--grunt

--nodeJS
+-NodeJS
+-ExpressJS
+-MongoDB
+-socketIO
+-Heroku

+### How to run this?

-### Run the following commands in your working directory ->
+Run the following commands in your working directory:

 ``` npm install ``` install dependencies in node_modules

 ``` grunt ``` grunt will generate the completeApp.js